hectane/hectane/README.md

 The following features are planned for a future release:

 - file attachments
-- mail queue for when delivery fails
+- persisting mail queue to disk